Why “It depends…” is often the right answer

-Environmental footprint assessment is a highly detailed technical tool for evaluating the environmental performance of products or organisations.
-This level of technical detail, however, often makes it difficult for sustainability professionals to give decisive answers to decision makers.
+Environmental footprint assessment is a highly detailed technical tool for evaluating the environmental performance of products or organizations.
+This level of technical detail, however, often makes it difficult for sustainability professionals to give decisive answers to decision-makers.

 Questions that seem straightforward, such as “How can we improve the sustainability performance of our products?” or “Which product performs better?” often get the answer “It depends…” This article is an attempt to provide more insight into the complexity of environmental footprinting, also known as life cycle assessment, for non-technical professionals – to help you understand why the vague answer is often the right answer, and so you can help make sure that your study supports the decisive answers you’re looking for.

 Uncertainty can creep in at any point in the four steps of a life cycle assessment: